 Products (PPCPs) in Drinking Water

-Last year (2008) media attention was focused on the detection of
+Lately media attention has been focused on the detection of

 pharmaceuticals and personal care products (PPCPs) in drinking

 water.
 PPCPs refer to a group of compounds that are used by